 As a Washington State Approved Supervisor, I'm grateful to have the opportunity to provide clinical supervision to new generations of Psychotherapists.
 In addition to providing supervision, I also provide consultation to other Licensed Clinicians, individually and in group.

-You'll find more detailed information on my experience, approach and philosophy in my "Disclosure Statement" which can be found at the bottom of the "Fees, Forms and Insurance" page.
+You'll find more detailed information on my experience, approach and philosophy in my "Psychotherapist Disclosure" statement which can be found at the bottom of the "Fees, Forms and Insurance" page.

 I'm devoted to my work, and consider it a privilege to be part of therapeutic change process.